en

 Like all good Japanese knives, care is simple: hand wash only, without abrasive soap or metal sponges.
 Dry it immediately after use to prevent oxidation, and store it in a stable and secure place: a magnetic bar, a knife roll, or a saya (hard wooden case).

 If the blade is made of carbon steel, you can lightly oil it after use to prevent oxidation.
 And above all, don't neglect sharpening: a regular pass on a Japanese whetstone will restore the blade's bite and extend its lifespan.
-When well maintained, a good utility knife becomes a lasting companion, not just a passing tool.
+When well-maintained, a good utility knife becomes a lasting companion, not just a passing tool.

 Drawer Title